PablooDario/Notes/MachineLearning/IntroductionToML.md

 ## Supervised Learning
-Supervised Learning input is provided as a labelled dataset, a model can learn from it to provide the result of the problem easily.
+Supervised Learning input is **provided as a labelled dataset**, a model can learn from it to provide the result of the problem easily.

 ### Classification problems
-This algorithm helps to predict a discrete value.
-It can be thought, the input data as a member of a particular class or group.
+This algorithm **helps to predict a discrete value.** It can be thought, the input data as a member of a particular class or group.
 For instance, taking up the photos of the fruit dataset, each photo has been labelled as a mango, an apple, etc. Here, the algorithm has to classify the new images into any of these categories.

 - **Naive Bayes Classifier**
 - **Support Vector Machines**
 - **Logistic Regression**

 ### Regression problems
-These problems are used for continuous data.
-For example, predicting the price of a piece of land in a city, given the area, location, number of rooms, etc. And then the input is sent to the machine for calculating the price of the land according to previous examples.
+These problems are used for **continuous data.** For example, predicting the price of a piece of land in a city, given the area, location, number of rooms, etc. And then the input is sent to the machine for calculating the price of the land according to previous examples.
 Examples-

 - **Linear Regression**
 - **Nonlinear Regression**